DON'T OWN A SUNNY ROOF?

 Sharing the Sun

-There are many terms for these new PV models such as Community Solar, Shared Solar, Solar Garden and Solar Mosaic.
+There are many terms for these new PV models such as Community Solar, Shared Solar, Community Distributed Generation (CDG).
 Basically, shared solar energy systems allow several energy customers to share the benefits of one solar energy installation that are in the same utility area and the same NYISO load zone.
 The shared solar project pools investments from multiple members of a community provides financial benefits in return.

 Shared Solar NYC